bibekgaihre/Agrishop-Boilerplate/README.md

 <strong>How to Run:</strong> <br/>
 -- Clone the project <br/>
 -- On each service directory set .env file with PORT and DATABASE as variables.
 If you want to run database container then you need to set your service name inside hostname instead of localhost on env file.<br/>
--- Run command "docker-compose up" or run command make run-dev
+-- Run command "docker-compose up" or run command "make run-dev"
 <br/>

 <strong>%%Demo purpose only%%</strong>
 <br/>
-Feedbacks using issues and features updates using pull request are appriciated
+Feedbacks using issues and features updates using pull request are appreciated
 <br/>
 Thank you. :)